Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 {% include MathJax.html %}

-This posting is summary for my study about the paper, "[GloVe: Global Vectors for Word Representation, Jeffrey Pennington et al.(2014)](https://nlp.stanford.edu/pubs/glove.pdf)"
+This posting is summary for my study about the paper, "[GloVe: Global Vectors for Word Representation (Pennington et al., EMLNP 2014)](https://nlp.stanford.edu/pubs/glove.pdf)"

 There are two methodologies for distributional word representations.